-In the case of the too-quiet electric vehicles (EVs), numerous stakeholders emerge: EV manufacturers (e.g., Toyota, Tesla, Nissan, GM, Ford), National Highway Traffic Safety Administration (NHTSA), Alliance of Automobile Manufacturers, and National Federation of the Blind, among others.
+In the case of the too-quiet electric vehicles (EVs), numerous stakeholders emerge: EV manufacturers (e.g., Toyota, Tesla, Nissan, GM, Ford), Alliance of Automobile Manufacturers, and the National Federation of the Blind, among others.
 Please note that the terms "stakeholders," "stakeholder groups," and "interest groups" are often used interchangeably.

 Initial Policy Position

 Each stakeholder can be associated with an initial policy position.
 An initial policy position refers to the policy preference that a stakeholder is willing to proclaim at the outset of bargaining with other stakeholders.
 This preference must fall somewhere along the issue continuum.